-that may be derived from Tsallis statistics~\cite{PHENIX:2010qqf,Grigoryan:2017gcg}.
-In addition to \mT the cross-section is differential in rapidity, $y = \frac{1}{2} \ln\left[(E+p_{z}) / (E-p_{z})\right]$, where $E$ is the energy of a particle and $p_{z}$ is the momentum component in the direction of colliding protons.
-In principle, $y$ factorizes from Eq.~\eqref{eq:mT}, but in practice a weak dependence of the parameters in the right hand side of Eq.~\eqref{eq:mT} on $y$ remains in the data~\cite{Grigoryan:2017gcg}.
-For a pure \mT-scaling assumption, the exponent $n$ and parameter $T$ are universal for all particles at each given \sqs.
-It is shown in many papers that mesons and baryons do not obey the same scaling (e.g. \cite{Altenkamper:2017qot} and references therein).
-The analysis presented in this letter focuses entirely on mesons.
-The scaling behavior of heavy mesons is studied in comparison to light quark species, which is further used to understand the ratios between excited and ground quarkonia states measured in experiments.
+which is derived from Tsallis statistics~\cite{PHENIX:2010qqf,Grigoryan:2017gcg}.
+In addition to \mT, the cross-section in the left-hand side of Eq.~\eqref{eq:mT} is written as differential also in rapidity, $y = \frac{1}{2} \ln\left[(E+p_{z}) / (E-p_{z})\right]$, where $E$ is the energy of a particle and $p_{z}$ is the momentum component in the direction of colliding protons.
+In principle, $y$ factorizes from Eq.~\eqref{eq:mT}, but in practice, a weak dependence of the parameters in the right-hand side of Eq.~\eqref{eq:mT} on $y$ remains in the data~\cite{Grigoryan:2017gcg}.
+Transverse mass scaling assumes that the exponent $n$ and parameter $T$ are universal for all particles for a given \sqs.
+It has been shown in many papers that mesons and baryons do not obey the same scaling (e.g., \cite{Altenkamper:2017qot} and references therein).
+The analysis presented in this letter considers only mesons.
+The scaling behavior of heavy mesons is studied in comparison to light quark species and is used to understand the ratios between excited and ground quarkonia states measured in experiments.